 Pokemon Go was released a couple days ago and it’s pretty much taken the internet by storm in an interesting way.
+I for one have been running around town frantically in my Pikachu onesie like it’s some sort of gym training!
 The key difference between Pokemon Go and any of the other internet memes and trends of late is that it’s getting folks off of the internet and out into the real world.
 Folks of all ages, creeds, and persuasions are running around holding their phones in front of their gleefully smiling faces as they shout out half remembered names of the monsters of yesteryear.
 People are excited but (just like anything else that gets people talking) there’s backlash.

 A lot of criticism has been hurled at folks my age, millennials, for indulging in nostalgia and navel-gazing.
 This gets hurled at millennials a lot.
 We’re too concerned with a past that isn’t even all that distant, often by middle aged folks who are somehow blinded to the fact that their childhood continues to dominate the pop cultural landscape.
 The 2010s in many ways live in the shadow of the nineties and for some reason that’s viewed as a sign of cultural decay by folks who don’t see the irony in slinging that as a barb while going to eighties throwback cover band shows and insisting that 80s movies are the peak of cinema (they’re not necessarily wrong on this front).